Have you heard about the WordPress microsite?

 You can add query string parameters to the URL of a microsite.
 These parameters will stay in place even if a user goes to a different page on the microsite.

-This helps you keep track of people who visit a certain page and gather analytics data.
+This will help you keep track of people who visit a certain page and gather analytics data.

 Individual Favicon Support

-You can have a specific favicon support for your microsite in WordPress.
+You have a specific favicon support for your WordPress microsites.

 With support for microsite-specific favicons, you can change the favicon for each microsite to fit its theme or brand.
 Visitors will be able to distinguish each microsite, which will increase user engagement and company awareness.